 - Buy the Phone - Surprise!
 The first step in setting up a new iPhone is buying it (though I suspect you already knew that).
 There are a number of places you can buy an iPhone.
 Do your research, make a decision, and head to the store or wait for the delivery.

-- Ensure iTunes Is Up To Date - This isn't absolutely required if you're running iOS 5 and up, but it's probably a good idea anyway.
+- Ensure iTunes Is Up To Date - This isn't always absolutely required, but it's probably a good idea anyway.
 Learn how to install iTunes.
 Once you've got iTunes installed or updated, you're ready to proceed

-Begin by turning on your iPhone by holding down the sleep/power button in the top right corner.
+Begin by turning on/waking up your iPhone by holding down the sleep/power button in the top right corner.
 When the screen lights up, you'll see the image above.
 Swipe the slider to the right to begin iPhone activation.